zocean/TSA-seq_toolkit/README.md

 # -c => bam file for matched input sample
 # -o => output file prefix
 ```
 Three wig files will be generated after the code finish.
 One for the normalized TSA-seq score.
-The other two wig files shows the signal profile for pulldown sample and input sample under the resultion defined by -N and -r.
+The other two wig files show the signal profiles for pulldown sample and input sample under the resultion defined by -N and -r.

 ## Thanks